 But Parikh says Mylan is not all bad.
 "In the last two years the company has put 650,000 EpiPens for free in schools nationwide for kids who haven’t yet been diagnosed."
 And according to Tonya Winders, president and CEO of the Allergy & Asthma Network and mom to a daughter with life-threatening food allergies, nearly 80 percent of families pay less than $100 for their prescription.

-Following the recent uproar over the price increase, Mylan announced on Aug.
-25 that it would provide a savings card worth $300 to consumers who have to pay full price for the drug.
+Following the uproar over the price increase, Mylan announced on Aug.
+25, 2016 that it would provide a savings card worth $300 to consumers who have to pay full price for the drug.
 That equals about a 50 percent price cut for people without insurance or for those with high-deductible plans.
-Days later, the company announced it would introduce a generic version of the product, which will sell for half the list price of the brand-name EpiPen.
-Mylan says the generic product will be identical to the original, but it will have a wholesale price of $300 for a two-pack, compared with about $600 for the EpiPen.
-The generic medication should be available within several weeks.
+Days later, the company announced it would introduce their own generic version of the product, which will sell for half the list price of the brand-name EpiPen.
+Mylan said the generic product will be identical to the original, but it will have a wholesale price of $300 for a two-pack, compared with about $600 for the EpiPen.

 Why EpiPens are so important